Silivanili/Datenvisualisierung/README.md

 A small Dash app that lets you explore a **Steam games** dataset with a few interactive pages.

+You can view the live dashboard at: [https://dashboard.silivanili.duckdns.org](https://dashboard.silivanili.duckdns.org)
 ---

 ## Installation